SoWhitIs/MechaCar_Statistical_Analysis/README.md

 Contrarily, in exploring the variance by Lot, we see there is a differentiation between the three.

-Specifically, while Lots 1 and 2, meet the design specification at 0.9795918 PSI and 7.4693878 PSI, respectively, Lot 3 does not meet design specification with a variance exceedingly well above requirements at roughly 170 pounds per square inch.
+Specifically, while Lots 1 and 2, meet the design specifications at 0.9795918 PSI and 7.4693878 PSI, respectively, Lot 3 does not meet design specifications with a variance exceedingly well above requirements at roughly 170 pounds per square inch.

 <p align="center"> <i><b>Per Lot Summary, PSI (Pound Per Square Inch)</b></i>
  </p>